croservices/cro/docs/intro/spa-with-cro.md

 `App` is updated simply to pass the tips to the `LatestTips` component.
 And with that, the client-side additions are done.

-Now for the backend, which is just a single addition in `Routes.pm6`.
+Now for the backend, which is just a single addition in `Routes.rakumod`.
 We clear out the websocket stub that was generated for us, and replace it with code to take the `latest-tips` Supply from the `Tipsy` business logic object, turn the events into appropriate JSON, and emit them: